Fireman730/djceu2021/markdown/01-what.md

+TODO: Screen cast of demo course in Open edX

 So what are we talking about here?
-Let us show you.
+Let us just show you.
 What you see on your screen right now is a platform that we run, City Cloud Academy.
 It is a learning management system that's based on Open edX, which _itself_ is a big set of Django applications that could be a DjangoCon talk -- or tutorial! on its own.
 And in fact, probably the